 What can I expect after CT colonography?

 You will usually be able to return to your normal activities as soon as the scan is over.
 You may feel bloated or find you pass wind for a time after the test.
 This should usually settle fairly quickly.

 If you have had muscle relaxants or an injection of dye (contrast agent), you may need to wait for a short time before driving.
 You may want to arrange for someone to drive you home after the scan.

-If you are breastfeeding, you may need to express and discard your milk for 24 hours after the scan.
+If you are breastfeeding, you may not need to express and discard your milk for 24 hours after the scan, as many research papers suggest it is safe to continue breastfeeding as normal.
 Ask your doctor or radiographer for specific advice.

-Are there any side-effects or complications from a CT colonography?
+Are there any side-effects or complications from CT colonography?

 Pregnant women, if possible, should not have CT colonography, as there is a small risk that X-rays may cause an abnormality to the unborn child.
 Tell your doctor if you are, or think you may be, pregnant.